philipp-schoennenbeck/CryoVia/How_to_use.md

 7. New: Opens up a file explorer to selected where the new dataset will be saved and then creates a new dataset.
 8. Copy: Create a copy of the currently selected dataset.
 All needed data will be copied.
 Can take some time for large datasets.
 9. Remove: Removes the currently selected dataset with all its data.
 Cannot be reveresed.
 10. Inspect: Opens a new window where the micrographs and their corresponding segmentation can be viewed.
 In this window individual membranes or micrographs can be removed from the dataset.
-See TODO
+(See [2.3 Micrograph inspection](#micrograph-inspection))
 11. Data >>: Loads the data into the table view to analyse the data.
 Multiple different datasets can be loaded in at the same time to compare the results.
 12. Filters: Here you can create filters to apply to the current loaded datasets.
 See image for an example.
 All numerical values are given in Å or 1/Å.
 13. Apply: Applies the filters to the currently seen dataset data.